Evan Engram Player Prop Bets for NFL Week 17 | New York vs. Chicago 1/2/2022

 Season Stats

-- Engram has hauled in 392 yards (on 44 catches) and three touchdowns.
-He has been targeted 66 times, and is putting up 26.1 yards per game.
+- Engram has caught 44 passes on 66 targets for 392 yards and three touchdowns, averaging 26.1 yards per game.

 - Engram has been the target of 12.0% (66 total) of his team's 551 passing attempts this season.